Client contact: +44 330 818 3103 [email protected]

 Thanks to eye-tracking techniques, we know which parts of the screen attract the eye of the user.
 You might as well take advantage of it by placing the essential information there.
 Two reading patterns stand out.

-• The Z reading scheme: this reading direction is more specifically adapted to visual communication media such as posters or images.
+• The Z-shaped reading pattern: this reading direction is more specifically adapted to visual communication media such as posters or images.
 However, it can be useful to know it, especially if you put the printable versions of your documents on your website.
 Eye tracking studies have shown that the reader's gaze lands on the top left.
 It then moves to the right, then “sweeps” center from top right corner to bottom left corner.
 Finally, the reader's eye scans the medium one last time laterally to the right.
 The UX Writer must therefore place the most important words on this Z-shaped trajectory.

 Velijko Zajc poster for the Kustendorf Festival illustrating the direction of reading in Z. Source: Canva.com

 Moreover, UX writing should not be seen as an isolated discipline, but as part of a whole.
-It is conditioned by the context and the dynamics of the course.
+It is conditioned by the context and the dynamics of the journey.
 To choose the right word on a button, you need to know the step before and the one after.
-Finally, the UX writer must always keep in mind the action to which he wishes to lead the user.
+Finally, the UX writer must always keep in mind the action towards which they wish to lead the user.

 🔍 Did you like this article?
 Subscribe to our newsletter!
 You will find all the news of Ferpection there.